httpout/httpout.github.io/benchmarking.md

 ---

 {: .note }
 I assume you already know that you should use `--log-level ERROR` to ensure there is no IO activity on your terminal during the benchmark.
-You can try to scale up with e.g. `--worker-num 4` and also try `--loop uvloop` for a slight performance boost.
+FYI, it's possible to scale up with e.g. `--worker-num 4`.
+Please also try `--loop uvloop` for a slight performance boost :)

 You will probably find that the performance of the following plain text is not that surprising:
 ```python